dipamsen/LibraryManager/docs/main.typ

 Upon launching the app, two options are presented: utilizing the application as an admin or as a user (patron).
-The primary functionalities of the app are exclusively accessible to the admin, for evident reasons.
-On the other hand, the user is limited to performing a few read operations.
+The primary functionalities of the app are exclusively accessible to the admin.
+On the other hand, the user is limited to performing a few read and write operations pertaining to themselves.

 The admin operations are: